 However, if you need urgent cash, you can always access a licensed money lender’s website.
 Legal money lenders have an official website that is accessible 24/7 where you can send your online loan application.
 Your personal loan application will be processed and approved the next business day.

-If you were to apply on a Sunday morning, you may be able to receive your cash loan on Monday morning.
+If you were to apply on a Sunday morning, you may be able to receive your cash loan on Sunday afternoon.
 It’s best to check the operating hours of the money lender of your choice.

 List of Registered or Licensed Moneylenders in Singapore